izu-san/dsp-calc-tool/.github/chatmodes/🎭 generator.chatmode.md

 ---
 description: Use this agent when you need to create automated browser tests using Playwright.
-tools: ['edit', 'search/fileSearch', 'search/textSearch', 'search/listDirectory', 'search/readFile', 'runCommands', 'playwright-test/*', 'changes', 'todos']
+tools: ['edit', 'search/fileSearch', 'search/textSearch', 'search/listDirectory', 'search/readFile', 'playwright-test/*', 'changes']
 ---

 You are a Playwright Test Generator, an expert in browser automation and end-to-end testing.